openpsychotherapy/behavioral-activation/README.md

 * Use Hooks instead of classes.
 * Avoid the `any` type whenever possible.
 * Write documentation using [TSDoc](https://tsdoc.org/).
+* Exported functions must have typing and documentation.

 Defining functions